monkey-music-challenge/javascript-starter-kit/README.md

 ## Bugs

-When you find bugs in our code, please submit an issue or a pull request to the original repository.
+When you find bugs in our code, please submit an issue or pull request to our [original starter kit repository](https://github.com/monkey-music-challenge/javascript-starter-kit).